 - Forced Micro Experiences: Everyone knows that every social work program has some forced micro component.
-There are some program implementing macro components in requirements, but it is predominantly micro.
+There are some programs implementing macro components in requirements, but it is predominantly micro.
 This probably has to do heavily with state licensure exams content and schools accommodating to their requirements.
 If a student knows they want to do macro work, why are they forced into micro opportunities?
-Yes, there are skills that all social workers need to know, but schools can certainly accommodate to the needs of macro students.
+Yes, there are skills that all social workers need to know, but schools can certainly accommodate the needs of macro students.
 Social work is what you make of it, and you can’t make much of the opportunities if you are forced into certain ones

 - Minimal Exploration Opportunities: While you are a student, you should be exploring the career fields you would like to pursue.
 Since social work students have a short amount of time to obtain their degree, it is hard to explore various macro opportunities if you spend half the time in a micro setting.
 Trying out new experiences if how we learn and how we develop our career aspirations.
 Without time to explore, schools are feeding us down a certain path.

-- Lack of opportunities with Social Work Programs: There are a numerous opportunities out there macro students and in some ways more flexibility, but social work program tend to focus their efforts on micro students based on the overwhelming amount of micro students and faculty.
+- Lack of opportunities with Social Work Programs: There are numerous opportunities out there macro students and in some ways more flexibility, but social work program tend to focus their efforts on micro students based on the overwhelming amount of micro students and faculty.
 Micro classes are offered more often and micro opportunities are encouraged.

 - Quality of opportunities: With a micro focus, many schools focus their resources on those opportunities and the macro courses suffer.
 This causes many macro students to go outside the program to search for quality education and opportunities or not even enter the programs.
-I know my decision to enter my social work program was based on the macro education, and I dismissed many schools with poor macro concentrations.
+I know my decision to enter my social work program was based on macro education, and I dismissed many schools with poor macro concentrations.

-- Trouble with post-graduation employment: Since the quality of macro educations are many times sub-par, the students leaving the programs are then sub-par and may not be able to attain the macro job opportunities they desire and have to settle for a micro job.
+- Trouble with post-graduation employment: Since the quality of macro education are many times sub-par, the students leaving the programs are then sub-par and may not be able to attain the macro job opportunities they desire and have to settle for a micro job.
 If a student has a primarily micro background, then they won’t be qualified for macro jobs without proper experience or if they obtained the job, they perform poorly.
 Macro students are losing positions to other professionals because their programs are preparing them better and allowing for flexibility.

 - Risk of Being Classified as an UNFIT Social Worker: This is an interesting point, but also sad at the same time.
 I will repeat myself again that not all social work is focused on clinical intervention, and if we only focus on clinical treatment, societal problems will not be addressed.
 Micro work is not for everyone.
 I certainly do not want to perform therapy, and I should not feel incompetent as a social worker because of it.
 I have heard of incidences of macro students being kicked out of their programs because they do not want to perform therapy or asked to do micro work and their field supervisors claim they are unfit social workers.
 There is even a person in my school that tells students to withdraw from the program if they do not want to do therapy in their field placements which is ridiculous.
 I don’t have to be a good therapist to be a good social worker.

 - The Constant Questioning of Goals/Intentions: Every student gets asked “What do you want to do with your degree?”
-This is a reasonable question to engage in conversation and learn about the individual, but for macro students it can be a challenging subject.
+This is a reasonable question to engage in conversation and learn about the individual, but for macro students, it can be a challenging subject.
 Many experienced social workers constantly suggest ideas and have an expectation of social workers that they force on current students.
 Macro social work sometimes does not cross their radar as “real” social work.
-Also, a micro focused curriculum and field experience forces does not help students pursue macro social work.
-If macro students are constantly being told what they want to do is not social work and being forced into opportunities they do not want to do, then why should they purse a social work degree?
+Also, a micro focused curriculum and field experience forces do not help students pursue macro social work.
+If macro students are constantly being told what they want to do is not social work and being forced into opportunities they do not want to do, then why should they pursue a social work degree?

 - The Struggle to Stay Motivated: As we all know, social change takes a long time and a lot of effort.
 If macro students who desire to pursue social change are surrounded by people who do not want to contribute or are too burned out from their clients, then macro students can struggle with staying motivated to want to implement change.
 Instead of giving support, micro social workers can limit macro students’ perceptions of social workers and diminish their motivation.